Frederick Ogilvie: Academics

 In the autumn term of 1919, he was appointed as an economics lecturer at Trinity College, Oxford, becoming a fellow of the college the following year.
 In 1926, he was appointed Chair of Political Economy at the Management School of Economics at Edinburgh University.
 He later acted as an economic advisor to a group of Conservative MPs.

 In 1929 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Edmund Taylor Whittaker, Ralph Allan Sampson, Adam Mitchell Hunter and John Edwin MacKenzie.

 Ogilvie was one of the first British economists to recognise the significance of tourism.
+Ogilvie formulated one of the earliest social science definitions of "tourist" in the 1930s, defining the term as "any person whose movements fulfill two conditions: first, that absence from home is relatively short, and second, that money spent during absence is money derived from home and not in the place visited."
 He wrote on this subject in his book The Tourist Movement (1933), outlining how more expenditure on tourism could bring about faster growth in that area.
 He also contributed articles on economics and tourism to Chambers's Encyclopaedia.
 His other academic writings included contributions to the Encyclopaedia of the Social Sciences and the Dictionary of National Biography, as well as journals such as The Economic Journal, The Scottish Historical Review and the Quarterly Review.

 Alongside his interest in tourism, Ogilvie had a concern for Scottish economic matters.
 He was a member of the chamber of commerce in Edinburgh, as well as other trade organisations from 1927, and in the 1930s was a government advisor on issues relating to youth unemployment and adult education.
 Between 1932 and 1934, he was a member of the governing body for Edinburgh University.

 In 1934, he became vice-chancellor of Queen's University Belfast, where he also served as Professor of Political Economy.
 He continued at the university for four years.